prim011/CPP-Examples/Confidentiality/README.md

 The first one, while creating/building the tree from scratch, we will notice the fingerprint is always changing.

 The second point is demonstrated by inserting a leaf node, as last and then immediately removing it at the next action.
 The reader would agree that the tree node structure configuration is the same before and after the last leaf node has been inserted and successively removed.
-So the expectation is that the tree's fingerprint remains the same, although two distinctive operations have been carried out which forced to recalculate the tree's fingerprint.
-See the output in this example - demostrating both points -:
+So the expectation is that the tree's fingerprint remains the same, although two distinctive operations have been carried out which forced recalculating the tree's fingerprint.
+See the output in this example - demonstrating both points -:

 	TREE PRINTOUT - root: 0x55c2d58fb320->548